Chris Showalter

 LIFE OF CHRIS

 Showalter has a BA from Ivy League institution Dartmouth College in the US’s snowy New Hampshire.
-But it was to banking Showalter was called, specifically to Goldman Sachs, where he was introduced to southern Africa.
+But it was to banking he was called, specifically to Goldman Sachs, where he was introduced to Southern Africa.
 Showalter has worked at Hannam & Partners as well as Renaissance Capital, where he was co-CEO.
-It was while at these companies that he earned experience working in Zimbabwe, one of Liddell’s stomping grounds.
-Showalter became CEO of Liddell’s KellTech, a refining technology company, and it was this association that led to the involvement in Kabanga Nickel as its CEO.
+It was while at these companies that he earned experience working in Zimbabwe, where he met Keith Liddell, the UK mining entrepreneur.
+Showalter became CEO of Liddell’s KellTech, a refining technology company, and it was this association that led to Kabanga Nickel and Lifezone.